nekrasovp/nekrasovp.github.io/content/pelican-github-script-automation.md

 Category: Blog
 Tags: pelican, git, github
 Slug: pelican-github-script-automation
-Summary: In this post we will describe how to move your blog to github and automate git hooks tho update gh
--pages branch on commits
+Summary: In this post we will describe how to move your blog to github and automate git hooks tho update gh-pages branch on commits

 This blog is powered by [Pelican](http://docs.getpelican.com/en/stable) and hosted through GitHub using [GitHub Pages](https://pages.github.com/).